-In addition, a 3rd party is allowed to object to a petition for a legal name change.
-If so, the court will be forced to explore the matter to ensure that the petition is not in violation of any of its guidelines.
+Also, a 3rd party is allowed to object to a petition for a legal name change.
+If so, the court will be forced to explore the matter to ensure that the petition is not in violation of its guidelines.

 St. Louis family courts require that within 20 days of a name change petition being granted, the individual must make the change public by publishing it in a general circulation periodical for three consecutive weeks.
 The notice must contain your previous name as well as your new one.

 Within 10 days of the last date of publication, the petitioner must file proof of said publication with the court.
 Once this is verified, the petitioner will receive his or her copy of the order.

 If the petitioner for a name change is a minor, any parent who is not part of the petition is entitled to be served a notice of the intent to change their name by certified or registered mail.
 That parent has the right to attend the hearing and make any objections to the petition known to the court.

 Should a Birth Certificate Be Changed As Well?

 A woman returning to her maiden name will not need to make any changes to her birth certificate.
 Other individuals may change their own if desired by sending a certified copy of their judgment to their birth states department of health.